CaliOpen/ansible-poc/README.md

 ansible-playbook -i hosts -K playbook.yml
 ```

-# For deployment on local vagrant machine, please modify the hosts file and add your values for:
+# For deployment on local vagrant machine, use the following command:

-- ansible_ssh_host=127.0.0.1

-# You can now deploy on vagrant machine and access it on port 8080

 ```
 vagrant up
 ```

+# You can now access your caliopen instance with your web browser on localhost:8080

 # To load fixtures data